Linnea87/charge-together/README.md

 - **#11** As a User I can leave comments on a post, so I can ask questions, provide feedback, or share my thoughts.
 - **#12** As a User I can like blog posts that I find interesting.
 - **#16** As a User I can edit my profile, so I can keep the information upto date
-- **#17** As a User I can reset my password, so I can access my account even if I have forgotten my password
+- **#18** As a User I can edit and delete my comments, so I can manage my comments on the blog.

-### Not implemented User Stories
+- **#19** As a User I can use the contact form, so I can contact the admin of the blog
+- **#21** As a Developer I need to implement different error pages, so I can alert users when something goes wrong
 - **#13** As a User I can view my profile, so I can see the Blog post I've submitted.

+*User story #20 below is reminiscent of an acceptance criteria under about page and is therefore partially implemented as I decided to put medical links under about page instead of having a completely separate page for this.
+Instead of deleting this story, I chose to report it this way.*

+- **#20**  As a Site user I can access a page with a medical information, so I can read and gain a more in-depth

+#### Not implemented User Stories

 - **#14** As a User I can delete my profile, so it will be removed from the database
 - **#15** As a User I can visit other people's profiles, so I can read their bios
-- **#18** As a User I can edit and delete my comments, so I can manage my comments on the blog.
-- **#19** As a User I can use the contact form, so I can contact the admin of the blog
-- **#20**  As a Site user I can access a page with a medical information, so I can read and gain a more in-depth understanding of what the syndrome entails.
+- **#17** As a User I can reset my password, so I can access my account even if I have forgotten my password understanding of what the syndrome entails.
-- **#21** As a Developer I need to implement different error pages, so I can alert users when something goes wrong
 - **#22** As a User I can be notified when someone comments on one of my blog posts, so I can respond if necessary
 - **#23** As a User I can receive push notifications for new comments on the same blog posts I have commented on., so I can be updated in the conversion
 - **#28** As a User I can see all the blog post i have liked on my profile, so I can easily go back and read them again

 ### Flowchart

 I drew a flowchart using [Figma](https://www.figma.com/) and my ipad,

 ![flowchart](documentation/images/flowchart.png)